ncsuSEAL/sealWebsite/README.md

 - Especially if you're copying content from elsewhere online (e.g. an abstract into a publication `index.md` file), it's best to check the YAML is valid before you try pushing (it will just fail anyways if something is wrong).
 Here's a helpful site for you to double-check: http://www.yamllint.com/

 What happens if the website hasn't updated despite you making changes?
 - Most likely there the rendering process didn't find something where it thought it should.
-If you don't have access to the Netlify account, either ask Ian to check or ask for access.
 Usually this is because everything must be in its specific place with a specific name (and references to different files also need to be matched).
 This can take some trial and error, but one thing that can help is comparing with a fully-done website, like Mirela's [site](https://practical-pike-e67a8a.netlify.app/) and the associated [GitHub repo](https://github.com/MirelaGTulbure/gaec-lab).

+Where should I go to debug?
+- You will need to log in to the Netlify website itself and check the deploy log for any errors.
+For the log-in information, please see the README of the [private SEAL repo](https://github.com/ncsuSEAL/sealLab/tree/main).